Andrew Lang: Folklore and anthropology

 Lang is now chiefly known for his publications on folklore, mythology, and religion.
-The interest in folklore was from early life; he read John Ferguson McLennan before coming to Oxford, and then was influenced by E. B. Tylor.
+His interest in folklore was from early life; he read John Ferguson McLennan before coming to Oxford, and then was influenced by E. B. Tylor.

 The earliest of his publications is Custom and Myth (1884).
 In Myth, Ritual and Religion (1887) he explained the "irrational" elements of mythology as survivals from more primitive forms.
 Lang's Making of Religion was heavily influenced by the 18th-century idea of the "noble savage": in it, he maintained the existence of high spiritual ideas among so-called "savage" races, drawing parallels with the contemporary interest in occult phenomena in England.
 His Blue Fairy Book (1889) was an illustrated edition of fairy tales that has become a classic.
 This was followed by many other collections of fairy tales, collectively known as Andrew Lang's Fairy Books despite most of the work for them being done by his wife Leonora Blanche Lang and a team of assistants.
-In the preface of the Lilac Fairy Book he credits his wife with translating and transcribing most of the stories in the collections.
+In the preface to the Lilac Fairy Book he credits his wife with translating and transcribing most of the stories in the collections.
 Lang examined the origins of totemism in Social Origins (1903).

 Psychical research

 Lang was one of the founders of "psychical research" and his other writings on anthropology include The Book of Dreams and Ghosts (1897), Magic and Religion (1901) and The Secret of the Totem (1905).
 He served as president of the Society for Psychical Research in 1911.

-Lang extensively cited nineteenth- and twentieth-century European spiritualism to challenge the idea of his teacher, Tylor, that belief in spirits and animism were inherently irrational.
+Lang extensively cited nineteenth- and twentieth-century European spiritualism to challenge the idea of his teacher, Tylor, that belief in spirits and animism was inherently irrational.
 Lang used Tylor's work and his own psychical research in an effort to posit an anthropological critique of materialism.
 Andrew Lang fiercely debated with his Folklore Society colleague Edward Clodd over 'Psycho-folklore,' a strand of the discipline which aimed to connect folklore with psychical research.